AlexChmiel/2018_SOFT8033_SDH4_A02-Spark-Core-Spark-Streaming/README.md

 GOAL.

-1. Given the entire dataset (16 files), aggregate the following info per type of cuisine C  Total amount of reviews.   Total amount of negative reviews.   Total amount of points.
+1. Given the entire dataset (16 files), aggregate the following info per type of cuisine C
+- Total amount of reviews.
+- Total amount of negative reviews.
+- Total amount of points.
 To compute this, the points of each positive review are count as +points and the ones each negative are count as -points.

 The RDD is of type: (String, (String, int, int, int))         Example: (u'Donuts', (16, 0, 137))